westonstearns/courses-stattleship-r-intro/chapter1.md

 ## Loading stattleshipR and Calling the API
 The first step to using the Stattleship API is downloading the package and loading it into your environment.

-The following code block can be copyied and pasted to download `stattleshipR` and load it into your environment.
+The following code block can be copied and pasted to download `stattleshipR` and load it into your environment.

 ```
 instal_packages("dev_tools")